Seahawks linebacker Bobby Wagner escapes ‘major injury’ with knee sprain and won’t need surgery

-Seahawks middle linebacker Bobby Wagner, who left Sunday’s 51-29 win over Detroit after the first defensive snap with a knee injury, does not have major damage and will not need surgery, coach Pete Carroll said Monday.
+Seahawks middle linebacker Bobby Wagner avoided a major knee injury after he left the game on Sunday, Jan.
+2, following the first defensive snap, coach Pete Carroll said Monday.

-Carroll, speaking on his weekly radio show on ESPN 710 Seattle, said Wagner has “a sprained kind of knee capsule that he’s going to have to recover from" but that he “does not have a major injury."

-Carroll said Wagner has some swelling in the knee that he will have to recover from and that “it will take him a bit go get back" but reiterated he does not have major damage.

-However, a report from Ian Rapport of The NFL Network said that Wagner will not play against Arizona Sunday.
-Rapport reported the injuries as sprains to Wagner's MCL and PCL, each of which typically sideline players for a few weeks.
+Carroll said the knee is sprained but will not require surgery.
+The NFL Network reported that Wagner has sprains to his PCL and MCL and that each will be able to heal on its own.

+“He’s swollen today and all that, but it’s not the kind of damage that would make you have to get surgery,” Carroll said.
+“We’ve just got to find out what the recovery time is like and take care of him right now.”

+Carroll, though, said only, “I don’t know that,” when speaking to media Monday afternoon via Zoom.

+But assuming the NFL Network report is accurate and Wagner won’t play, then the question also becomes whether Wagner has played the last game of his Seahawks career.

+Wagner acknowledged last week that the past game could be his last in Seattle with the Seahawks as he has just a year remaining on his contract and a $20.3 million salary cap hit in 2022 with no guaranteed money.

+“You think about it,” Wagner said Wednesday of whether Sunday’s game against Detroit would be his last in Seattle with the Seahawks.
+“You think about what the next year looks like and what the future holds because this was a season that I don’t think we all planned for.
+We didn’t plan for the season to go this way, so obviously there’s going to be some changes and whether or not I’m part of those changes, I don’t know.”

-Wagner is finishing his 10th season with the Seahawks and entered the game with an NFL-high 170 tackles.
-He was injured on the first play, and then after being examined on the sidelines, tried to re-enter the game only to be told he could not play the following snap because of NFL rules requiring a player with an injury that stops play to sit out at least one snap.
-Carroll then decided not to put Wagner back in the game, and he then headed to the locker room and did not return.
+Wagner is finishing his 10th season with the Seahawks and entered the game with an NFL-high 170 tackles — he is now second behind Atlanta’s Foyesade Oluokun.

+After being examined on the sidelines, he tried to reenter the game only to be told he could not play the following snap because of NFL rules requiring a player with an injury that stops play to sit out at least one snap.

-Wagner acknowledged last week that the game could be his last in Seattle with the Seahawks as he has just one year remaining on his contract and a $20.3 million salary cap hit in 2022 with no guaranteed money.
+Carroll decided not to put Wagner back in the game, and he headed to the locker room and did not return.

-Carroll said Wagner “has done everything right" in a career in which he has been named to eight Pro Bowls and missed just nine games and none since 2018.
+Carroll said Wagner “has done everything right” in a career in which he has been named to eight Pro Bowls, missed just nine games, none since 2018, and is the franchise career leader in tackles with 1,381.

-“He’s been a real figure around the organization," Carroll said.
+“He’s been a real figure around the organization,” Carroll said during his radio show Monday on ESPN 710 Seattle.
 “He’s always lived here.
 He’s always been around.
 He’s always been active and been visible and all that.
-Been a positive effect."
+Been a positive effect.”

 Cody Barton stepped in for Wagner in the middle and played the final 62 snaps alongside Jordyn Brooks at weakside linebacker.

-Carroll was also asked what he thought of rumors about the future of quarterback Russell Wilson when they reach his desk.
+The rumor mill also continues to swirl around the future of quarterback Russell Wilson, including an ESPN report over the weekend that stated again the possibility that Sunday was his last game with the Seahawks in Seattle.

-Carroll laughed and said “they don’t reach my desk and I don’t mess with them, so I don’t have to (react to them).
+Asked about such reports during his radio show, Carroll said: “They don’t reach my desk and I don’t mess with them, so I don’t have to (react to them).
 I know what’s going on and I don’t need to follow the agenda that somebody has out there to try to create and stir stuff up and all that.
-We’ll go about our offseason when the time comes, but that stuff, really, it doesn’t affect me."
+We’ll go about our offseason when the time comes, but that stuff, really, it doesn’t affect me.”

+Asked during his session with media later in the day if he can dismiss those rumors because the conversations he has with Wilson are different than the reports, Carroll said yes.

+“The kind of conversations we have behind the scenes are not in line with the rumors,’’ Carroll said.
+“OK, there you go.
+No, they’re not at all.
+We’ve been talking.
+We’ve been together and connected throughout this whole season.
+That’s why it’s easy to dismiss those at this time.”

 (0) comments